 Our visit to the Vendée was rather last minute.
 I had been keeping an eye on flight prices via Skyscanner, but everywhere was just so expensive, quadruple the price of term time.
 So instead, we decided to take the Dover/Calais ferry (which was £130 return) and drive to the Vendée on the French Atlantic Coast.

 We had previously visited the Dordogne and the Loire, but this was somewhere new!
-Being February, it was too cold to camp, so we looked for a family friendly cottage in the Vendée.
+Being February, it was too cold to camp or stay in a holiday park (such a Votre Vacances), so we looked for a family friendly cottage in the Vendée.
 Something quaint and authentic, yet which welcomed families and had something for the kids to do.

 So we were absolutely delighted when Annette from Maison Lairoux offered to host us for the week in exchange for this honest review!